uday-rana/cvi620-project/README.md

   - `scripts/TestSimulation.py`: Runs the trained model in inference mode to control the car in the simulator.

 - `model.h5`: The final trained model

-- README with setup instructions and development challenges